Intent of Performance Review

 3. What do I need to develop or improve?
 Clearly communicating with the employee what could be done better, both in the work that gets done and in the demonstrated behavior of how it gets done

 Documentation and Conversation Frequency.
-At a minimum, the process should involve a documented conversation at the start of the fiscal year to set expectations; at the middle of the year to check on progress; and at the end of the year for the wrap up and final assessment.
+At a minimum, the process should involve a documented conversation at the start of the year to set expectations (fiscal year for most of campus, calendar year for Special Olympics); at the middle of the year to check on progress; and at the end of the year for the wrap up and final comments.
 Beyond that, more frequent conversations are strongly encouraged.
 Monthly or even more frequently may be optimum depending on the situation.
 Note: The only review that is submitted to HR is the final end of the year review.

-Note about reviewing authorities: It is expected that the reviewing authority will be consulted on final reviews that may show exceptionally high assessments or that show the employee is performing below expectations before discussing it with the employee and submitting it to HR.
-The reviewing authority maintains full access to any review in their line of authority at any time during the year, so submitting a review to them is unnecessary.
+Note about reviewing authorities: It is expected that the Reviewing Authority (supervisor's supervisor) will be consulted on final reviews that may show exceptionally high assessments or that show the employee is performing below expectations before discussing it with the employee and submitting it to HR.
+The Reviewing Authority maintains full access to any review in their line of authority at any time during the year, so submitting a review to them is unnecessary.